ddkhoa/learning-note/postgres/database_migration/migration.md

 Alembic will compare the difference between the model file and the database current state.
 Then it generates the migration file with the commands to fill the difference.

-This is not a handy feature in `alembic`, but can also help us to centralize the database information in 1 place.
+This is not a handy feature in `alembic`, but can also help us to centralize the database information in the `model` file.
 It is easier to find the type of a specific column or verify if an index exists.

-Important: if you already define the table structure in `model` file and don't use the `autogenerate` feature yet, you should adopt it.
+**Important**: if you already define the table structure in `model` file and don't use the `autogenerate` feature yet, you should adopt it.
 Why?
 Defining the table structure in 2 places (the model file and the migration file) creates **two** sources of truth.
 We can forget to update a column type in `model` file after changing it in a migration.
 By using `autogenerate` feature, we only need to maintain the `model` file properly.

-### Include the maximum information in model file
-In the previous section, we defined the table structure by a class in `model` file.
-It's good, but not enough.
-In the database, we have various information:
-- index
-- constraints
-- enum
-- partition info if any

-The goal is to have the maximum information in the model file so it becomes a reliable source of database information.

-#### Index
-Index can be defined as table arguments, for example:
+Not only the table columns, we can define various objects using `sqlalchemy` declarative syntax.
+Below is an example of defining an index:

 ```python
 class TestTable(Base):